rackerlabs/docs-portal-onboarding-guide/docs/administrative/access_account.rst

    You will receive a notification once the account linking is complete.

 #.
-Log into the Rackspace Technology customer portal.
+Log into the `Rackspace Technology Customer Portal <https://login.rackspace.com>`_.
 Use the account switcher drop-down
-   to switch to all delegate accounts.
+   to switch to delegate accounts.

    Ticketing information is only visible for the account that you are currently accessing.
 Use the account switcher